 Uber ride-sharing vehicles in BC must also be under 9 years old and can’t have commercial branding.
 They need to pass a commercial vehicle inspection before carrying fares.

-The average pay in Canada for Uber drivers while carrying a fare is over $29 per hour, but it’s yet to be seen how much BC Uber drivers can make.
+The average pay in Canada for Uber drivers while carrying a fare is over $29 per hour, but it’s yet to be seen how much BC Lyft drivers can make.

 Ridesharing is relatively new to Manitoba’s capital city - Winnipeg.
 Lyft has yet to make inroads but Uber got their foot in the door first and should be operating soon.